Red Currant Bakery

 Make the dough

-• In the bowl of a stand mixer add in the flour and sugar, then whisk to combine.
-Make a well in the center and pour in the yeast and warmed milk/water mixture.
+• In the bowl of a stand mixer add in the flour, sugar and yeast, then whisk to combine.
+Make a well in the center and pour in the warm milk, vanilla, salt, butter, and egg.

-• Then add in the butter, egg, egg yolk, and vanilla.
-Use the dough hook attachment to knead the dough on low speed until smooth and the sides of the mixing bowl are clean.
+• Use the dough hook attachment to knead the dough on low speed until smooth and the sides of the mixing bowl are clean.
 About 10 – 15 minutes.

-• Shape the dough into a ball and place in a lightly greased bowl (can be the same mixing bowl).
-Cover the bowl with a towel or plastic and place somewhere warm to rise for 30 minutes.
+• Shape the dough into a ball and place it back in the same bowl.
+Cover the bowl with plastic wrap or a lid and place somewhere warmish to rise for 30-45 minutes.

 Shaping

-• Once the dough has doubled in size, knead it by hand or with a machine, a couple of times to knock out the air.
+• Once the dough has doubled in size, knock out the air.

 • Gently roll the dough out on a lightly floured surface, until it is 1/2″ thick.
 Use the 3″ round cutter to cut out as many disks as possible.
 Place them on a lightly floured baking sheet.
 Leave at least 1″-2″ between them to give them space to rise.